jbcodeforce/eda-demo-order-gitops/README.md

 * Login to the OpenShift Console, and get login token to be able to use `oc cli`

-If you want to do a pure GitOps approach see next sections, if you want to do deployment manually without ArgoCD, to test or understand the step by step process, go to [section](#manual-deployment)
+If you want to do a pure GitOps approach see next sections, if you want to do a manual deployment without ArgoCD, to test or understand the step by step process, go to [section](#manual-deployment)

 ### Bootstrap GitOps